 Restless leg syndrome can affect anyone, regardless of age.
 It is found in both sexes but is more common in women.
-RLS can begin at any age, even young children.
+RLS can begin at any age, even in young children.
 RLS is often unrecognized or misdiagnosed, especially if the symptoms are intermittent or mild.

 What Is Restless Leg Syndrome?